CompDiff: Hierarchical Compositional Diffusion for Fair and Zero-Shot Intersectional Medical Image Generation

 We propose \textbf{CompDiff}, which addresses the imbalanced generator problem at the \emph{representation} level.
-Our key insight is that demographic identity is compositional: a rare intersection such as ``80+ Asian female'' can be \emph{composed} from well-learned single-attribute embeddings and moderately learned pairwise interactions, enabling generalization even to combinations entirely absent from training, analogous to how language models compose known words into novel sentences.
+Our key insight is that demographic identity is compositional: a rare intersection such as ``80+ Asian female'' can be \emph{composed} from well-learned single-attribute embeddings and moderately learned pairwise interactions, enabling generalization even to combinations entirely absent from training.
 CompDiff introduces a Hierarchical Conditioner Network (HCN) that explicitly models demographic attribute interactions, producing a dedicated demographic token concatenated with clinical text embeddings.
-Where FairDiffusion asks ``how much to weight each sample,'' CompDiff asks ``how to represent demographics so that unseen combinations can be composed from seen ones.''
-This compositional structure facilitates better \textbf{zero-shot generalization to unseen demographic intersections}: a capability that data-level and optimization-level methods are unlikely to provide without structural inductive bias.
-Through extensive experiments on chest X-rays (MIMIC-CXR ~\cite{johnson2019mimiccxr}) and fundus images (FairGenMed ~\cite{friedrich2024fairdiffusion}), we demonstrate that CompDiff outperforms both standard baselines and FairDiffusion across image quality, demographic fairness, and downstream utility.
+This compositional structure facilitates \textbf{zero-shot generalization to unseen demographic intersections}, a capability that data- and optimization-level methods are unlikely to provide without structural inductive bias.
+Through experiments on chest X-rays (MIMIC-CXR~\cite{johnson2019mimiccxr}) and fundus images (FairGenMed~\cite{friedrich2024fairdiffusion}), we show CompDiff outperforms both standard baselines and FairDiffusion across image quality, demographic fairness, and downstream utility.